 Pizzeria Toro, Durham – One of the first Neapolitan pizza spots in the area, Toro does some really good pies in a hipster setting.
 Expect to get a little fancier with their pies and the prices rise accordingly ($14 to $18).
 While they still do a good pie, I’ve also got some burnt ones here which is not cool if you’re paying a premium.
 But a good spot if you’re hanging out in downtown Durham and want some Neapolitan pizza.

-Pizzeria Faulisi, Cary – A newer entry in the Neapolitan pizza craze, Faulisi does a very solid pie and crust (mix of 00 and Boulted Bread flour).
+Pizzeria Faulisi, Cary – A great option for the Triangle Neapolitan pizza craze, Faulisi does a very solid pie and crust (mix of 00 and Boulted Bread flour).
 Decor-wise it sits neatly between casual and hipster with a bright, light and white interior along with some counter service.
 Love their pies, it’s got a snappy crust and keeps things simple the way Neapolitan pies should be.
 And it sits conveniently right next to Bond Brothers beer so who can complain about great pizza and beer?

 Pizzeria Mercato, Carrboro – A cool little pizzeria run by Gabe Barker in a funky little corner of Carrboro.
 They are doing more Neapolitan style with a snappier (stiffer) crust but it still holds mostly true.
 They also offer some great appetizers and entrees, do NOT miss their arancini (serious noms).
 Pizzeria Mercato is more of an Italian restaurant to me, doing really good za.
 I just wish it was a bit closer to me!